Valley of the Dolls (1967) & Once is Not Enough (1975)

 Jo: We would love to stay in touch.

-Jo: Maybe some day we could come into the city and have coffee with you.
+Jo: Maybe someday soon we could come into the city and have coffee with you.

 Wendy: Ok, I’m good with the technical stuff.